It’s All About: Dysbiosis vs Symbiosis

 When the gut is healthy, it is a formidable immune system against foreign microbes and pathogens.
 When it’s sick, it is a weak defense.

-Research is showing that gut flora create chemicals and neurotransmitters that affect the brain: serotonin, butyrate, GABA, glutamate, and more.
+Research is showing that gut flora create chemicals and neurotransmitters that affect and control brain function: serotonin, butyrate, GABA, glutamate, and more.